London Phone Booth

 6. SWITCH YOUR PHONE TO AN INTERNATIONAL PLAN

-I know people dread the extra cost, but there were several incidences when I needed to make a call or use the internet and was grateful that I had switched over my plan.
+I know people dread the extra cost, but there were several incidences when I needed to make a call or use the internet, and I was grateful that I had switched over my plan.
 Before you assume this fee will be too much, check with your carrier.
 The cost of my international plan was extremely reasonable and worth it in the long run.

 7. EXCHANGE YOUR MONEY WITH YOUR BANK